25-pair color code: Color coding

 With the development of new generations of telecommunication cables with polyethylene-insulated conductors (PIC) by Bell Laboratories for the Bell System in the 1950s, new methods were developed to mark each individual conductor in cables.
 Each wire is identified by the combination of two colors, one of which is the major color, and the second the minor color.
 Major and minor colors are chosen from two different groups of five, resulting in 25 color combinations.
 The color combinations are applied to the insulation that covers each conductor.
 Typically, one color is a prominent background color of the insulation, and the other is a tracer, consisting of stripes, rings, or dots, applied over the background.
 The background color always matches the tracer color of its paired conductor, and vice versa.

 The major, or primary group of colors consists of the sequence of white, red, black, yellow, and violet (mnemonics Why Run Backwards, You'll Vomit).
 The minor, or secondary color is chosen from the sequence blue, orange, green, brown, and slate (mnemonics Bell Operators Give Better Service).

 The wire pairs are referenced directly by their color combination, or by the pair number.
 For example, pair 9 is also called the red-brown pair.
 In technical tabulations, the colors are often suitably abbreviated.

 Violet is the standard name in the telecommunications and electronics industry, but it is sometimes referred to as purple.
 Similarly, slate is a particular shade of gray.
 The names of most of the colors were taken from the conventional colors of the rainbow or optical spectrum, and in the electronic color code, which uses the same ten colors, albeit in a different order.

 When used for plain old telephone service (POTS), the first wire is known as the tip or A-leg (U.K.) conductor, and is usually connected to the positive side of a direct current (DC) circuit, while the second wire is known as the ring lead or B-leg (U.K.), and is connected to the negative side of the circuit.
 Neither of these two sides of the line has a connection to the local ground.
 This creates a balanced audio circuit with common-mode rejection, also known as a differential pair.
 The tip and ring convention is based on the 1/4″ (6.5 mm) TRS phone connectors, which were employed in telephone switchboards in the 19th and 20th centuries, where the tip contact of the connector is separated from the ring contact by a spacer of insulation.
 The connection furthest from the cable is known as the tip, the middle connection is the ring, and the (largest) connection closest to the wire is the sleeve.

-Older Bell System wiring inside customer premises used 4-conductor untwisted wire cable.
-The 4 conductors were solid red, green, yellow & black wires.
-They match to the current 25-color code as follows: